i-kiran/i-kiran.github.io/personal.md

 ## Poetry

 Since childhood, I have struggled with a quiet inability to express myself.
-Somewhere within that silence, I found writing—not as performance, but as understanding.
+Somewhere within that silence, I found writing not as performance, but as understanding.
 Writing became a way to make sense of what I felt and, often, what others might be feeling too.

 Below are a few pieces shaped during important moments of my life.